 The way to determine this is different for each type of marketing.
 For Facebook, people liking and commenting on your posts is a straightforward indication of engagement.
 For your website, the bounce rate will give you an indication of how well you’re engaging your online visitors.
 For email, looking at open rates is a great indicator of engagement.

-Conversion – Conversion is the final step in your marketing.
-This is where you take a person who you reached and who engaged with you, and then you get them to take the action that you want them to take.
-This could be placing a phone call to book an appointment for your service, it could be having a person fill out a form requesting more information (at which point your sales process begins), or it could be an ecommerce purchase.
+Conversion is the final step in your marketing.
+This is where you take a person who you reached and who engaged with you, and then you get them to take the action that you want them to take, such as:

 At this point you have hopefully identified where your problem lies, so now the task is to identify the low hanging fruit when it comes to marketing channels that can solve the particular problem that you are facing.

-These are a few ways to improve your reach, there are of course many more.
+These are just few ways to improve your reach.
 Hopefully this list helps you start thinking about the easiest wins to generate reach for your business.

 If you have identified engagement as your primary issue, this means that you feel as though you are waving your arms a lot, but nobody is listening.
-One of the best ways to remedy this problem is to take a look at what similar businesses are doing.
+Knowing how to market your business to your customers will help you learn how to engage them.